liferay/liferay-docs/develop/reference/articles/03-screenlets-in-liferay-screens-for-ios/03-forgot-password-screenlet-for-ios.markdown

 ### Authentication Method [](id=authentication-method)

-Note that the authentication method configured in the portal can be different than the one used by this screenlet.
+Note that the authentication method configured in the portal can be different from the one used by this screenlet.
 For example, it's *perfectly fine* to use `screenName` for sign in authentication, but allow users to recover their password using the `email` authentication method.